3-Hour Virtual Seminar on FDA's Scrutiny of Social Media Promotion

-FDA steadily expands the scope and restrictions for promotion of products under its jurisdiction.
-Whatever and where ever to want to talk about your product, just assume your talking to FDA.
+FDA steadily expands the scope and restrictions for the promotion of products under its jurisdiction.
+Whatever and where ever to want to talk about your product, just assume you're talking to FDA.

-Trolling for off-label information in social media, scrutiny of educational material under "safe harbor" and apparent conflicts of interest at a public event create a sink hole for firms even though it may seem innocent in your eyes.
+Trolling for off-label information on social media, scrutiny of educational material under "safe harbor" and apparent conflicts of interest at a public event create a sinkhole for firms even though it may seem innocent in your eyes.

-Facebook, Twitter or chat rooms can be rampant with off-label information.
-You even may be surprised about what people are saying about your product.
+Facebook, Twitter, or chat rooms can be rampant with off-label information.
+You even may be surprised by what people are saying about your product.
 Does FDA hold you accountable?

 Why should you Attend: